Irritable bowel syndrome

-Treatment of IBS is carried out to improve symptoms and can be very effective.
+Treatment of IBS is carried out to improve symptoms.
 This may include dietary changes, medication, probiotics, and counseling.
 Dietary measures include increasing soluble fiber intake, or a diet low in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (FODMAPs).
 The "low FODMAP" diet is meant for short to medium term use and is not intended as a life-long therapy.
 The medication loperamide may be used to help with diarrhea while laxatives may be used to help with constipation.
 There is strong clinical-trial evidence for the use of antidepressants, often in lower doses than that used for depression or anxiety, even in patients without comorbid mood disorder.
 Tricyclic antidepressants such as amitriptyline or nortriptyline and medications from the selective serotonin reuptake inhibitor (SSRI) group may improve overall symptoms and reduce pain.
 Patient education and a good doctor–patient relationship are an important part of care.

 About 10–15% of people in the developed world are believed to be affected by IBS.
-The prevalence varies according to country (from 1.1% to 45.0%) and criteria used to define IBS; however pooling the results of multiple studies gives an estimate of 11.2%.
+The prevalence varies according to country (from 1.1% to 45.0%) and criteria used to define IBS; the average global prevalence is 11.2%.
 It is more common in South America and less common in Southeast Asia.
-In the Western world it is twice as common in women as men and typically occurs before age 45.
+In the Western world, it is twice as common in women as men and typically occurs before age 45.
 However, women in East Asia are not more likely than their male counterparts to have IBS, indicating much lower rates among East Asian women.
-There is likewise evidence that men from South America, South Asia and Africa are just as likely to have IBS as women in those regions, if not more so.
+Similarly, men from South America, South Asia and Africa are just as likely to have IBS as women in those regions, if not more so.
 The condition appears to become less common with age.
 IBS does not affect life expectancy or lead to other serious diseases.
 The first description of the condition was in 1820, while the current term irritable bowel syndrome came into use in 1944.